open-policy-agent/opa/README.md

 ## Want to learn more about OPA?

 - See [openpolicyagent.org](https://www.openpolicyagent.org) to get started with documentation and tutorials.
+- See [blog.openpolicyagent.org](https://blog.openpolicyagent.org) for blog posts about OPA and policy.
+- See [ADOPTERS.md](./ADOPTERS.md) for a list of production OPA adopters and use cases.
+- See [the Roadmap slides](https://docs.google.com/presentation/d/16QV6gvLDOV3I0_guPC3_19g6jHkEg3X9xqMYgtoCKrs/edit?usp=sharing) for a snapshot of high-level OPA features in-progress and planned.
 - Try [play.openpolicyagent.org](https://play.openpolicyagent.org) to experiment with OPA policies.
-- See [blog.openpolicyagent.org](https://blog.openpolicyagent.org) for blog posts about OPA and policy.
-- See [ADOPTERS.md](./ADOPTERS.md) for a list of adopters and use cases.
 - Join the conversation on [Slack](https://slack.openpolicyagent.org).

 ## Want to get OPA?